Ramblurr/hn2ebook/README.md

   --loglevel [CRITICAL|ERROR|WARNING|INFO|DEBUG]
-                                  Set the log level (overrides --verbose) --logformat TEXT                Set log format string, useful for cron jobs -v, --verbose
+                                  Set the log level (overrides --verbose) --logformat TEXT                Set log format string, useful for cron jobs --cache / --no-cache            If enabled, requests to the HN API and daemonology are cached.
+The cache is stored in a separate sqlite database, next to the primary one.
+It is name hn2ebook-
+                                  cache.sqlite.

+  -v, --verbose
-  --help                          Show this message and exit.
+  -h, --help                      Show this message and exit.

 Commands:
   backfill       Backfills the database of best stories.